Dig into our interview with supervising sound editor George Peters on how sound can shape story.

 You’re not just looking for one sound effect in the middle frequency range, but you want to hit every aspect of it.
 You want to hit something in the higher end, maybe with flames or a hiss of gas, and something in the lower end too.

 NFS: So find a balance in the frequency ranges?

 GP: Exactly.
 I tend to save the really low frequencies for bigger things and larger explosions that will come through the subwoofer.
-It’s important to use sound effects that don’t sit in the same range as the dialog.
-Find ones that have some distance from the dialog and the other sound elements in the track.
+It’s important to use sound effects that don’t sit in the same range as the dialogue.
+Find ones that have some distance from the dialogue and the other sound elements in the track.

 NFS: Let me get you out on this.
 Do you have any advice on working with a director or client who isn’t expressing how they hear or want the sound?

 GP: It’s something you learn with experience, but draw out as much as you can through conversations.
-It’ isn’t as important to ask about exact sounds.
-Ask them about the story or if have any references.
-Then during spotting sessions, ask what them what they think specific things should sound like.
+It isn’t as important to ask about exact sounds.
+Ask them about the story or if they have any references.
+Then during spotting sessions, ask them what they think specific things should sound like.
 How loud something should be.
-It is more wet?
+Is it more wet?
 Is it more violent?
 Do you want to hear bones cracking?
 Try to get a feel for how you can support the story any way you can.